-It is critical for that review to have such Rio-like proportions if it is to generate a new system of global environmental governance, establish a strong GEO at its core, create a genuine Earth Charter as a normative foundation, and effectively link this new system to that for global economic governance in a way that Rio largely failed to do.
-That Summit could feature the establishment of such a new institution as its centrepiece deliverable, should the necessary preparatory and negotiating processes begin in the near future.
-Its focus on the updating and implementation of the core Rio conventions for climate change and biodiversity could lead to a highlighting of their ecological interconnections, the need for new conventions in related areas, and the values of a single properly resourced institutional centre to lead an integrated approach.
+It is critical for that review to have such Rio-like proportions if it is to generate a new system of global environmental governance, establish a strong WEO at its core, create a genuine Earth Charter as a normative foundation, and effectively link this new system to that for global economic governance in a way that Rio largely failed to do.
+That Summit could feature the establishment of such a new institution as its centrepiece deliverable.
+A focus in the preparatory process on the updating and implementation of the core Rio conventions for climate change and biodiversity could lead to a highlighting of their ecological interconnections, the need for new conventions in related areas, and the values of a single properly resourced institutional centre to lead an integrated approach.